 Information and Communications Technology Supply Chain Security

 Information and communications technology (ICT) is integral for the daily operations and functionality of U.S. critical infrastructure.
-If vulnerabilities in the ICT supply chain—a complex, globally interconnected ecosystem that encompasses the entire life cycle of ICT hardware, software, and managed services and a wide range of entities including third-party vendors, suppliers, service providers, and contractors—are exploited, the consequences can affect all users of that technology or service.
+The ICT supply chain is a complex, globally interconnected ecosystem that encompasses the entire life cycle of ICT hardware, software, and managed services and a wide range of entities including third-party vendors, suppliers, service providers, and contractors.
+If vulnerabilities within the supply chain are exploited, the consequences can affect all users of that technology or service.

 Compounding the complexity of securing the supply chain is that vulnerabilities may be introduced during any phase of the product life cycle: design, development and production, distribution, acquisition and deployment, maintenance, and disposal.
 These vulnerabilities can include the incorporation of malicious software, hardware, or counterfeit components, flawed product designs, or poor manufacturing processes and maintenance procedures.